The chemical element iridium is classed as a transition metal. It was discovered in 1803 by Smithson Tennant.

 Abnormally high amounts of iridium have been found in rocks dating to the K-T boundary between the Cretaceous and Tertiary periods (65 million years ago).

-This has led to a widely held view that an iridium-containing comet struck the Earth at that time, which led to the extinction of the dinosaurs and many other forms of life.
+This has led to a widely held view that an iridium-containing comet struck the Earth at that time, leading to the extinction of the dinosaurs and many other forms of life.

 Appearance and Characteristics